apache/arrow/docs/source/java/vector_schema_root.rst

 VectorSchemaRoot
 ================

+A `VectorSchemaRoot`_ is a container for batches of data.
+Batches flow through VectorSchemaRoot as part of a pipeline.

 .. note::

-    VectorSchemaRoot is somewhat analogous to tables and record batches in the other Arrow implementations in that they all are 2D datasets, but the usage is different.
+    VectorSchemaRoot is somewhat analogous to tables or record batches in the other Arrow implementations in that they all are 2D datasets, but their usage is different.

-A :class:`VectorSchemaRoot` is a container that can hold batches, batches flow through :class:`VectorSchemaRoot` as part of a pipeline.
-Note this is different from other implementations (i.e. in C++ and Python, a :class:`RecordBatch` is a collection of equal-length vector instances and was created each time for a new batch).

-The recommended usage for :class:`VectorSchemaRoot` is creating a single :class:`VectorSchemaRoot` based on the known schema and populated data over and over into the same VectorSchemaRoot in a stream of batches rather than creating a new :class:`VectorSchemaRoot` instance each time (see `Flight`_ or ``ArrowFileWriter`` for better understanding).
-Thus at any one point a VectorSchemaRoot may have data or may have no data (say it was transferred downstream or not yet populated).
+The recommended usage is to create a single VectorSchemaRoot based on a known schema and populate data over and over into that root in a stream of batches, rather than creating a new instance each time (see `Flight`_ or ``ArrowFileWriter`` as examples).
+Thus at any one point, a VectorSchemaRoot may have data or may have no data (say it was transferred downstream or not yet populated).

-Here is the example of building a :class:`VectorSchemaRoot`
+Here is an example of creating a VectorSchemaRoot:

 .. code-block:: Java